 Today every organization has a number of web applications that are insecure.
-In fact, they contain many vulnerabilities with little or no chance for immediate remediation.
+In fact, they comprise of many vulnerabilities with little or no chance for immediate remediation.
 In such scenarios, virtual patching comes handy.
 Virtual patching protects applications from an exploit due to a vulnerability whose patch is yet to be applied.

 What is Virtual Patching?